UPDATED for 2019-20 Season

 From Around the World – White Sand Beach Restaurants Koh Chang

 White Sand Beach restaurants offer up a few excellent Italian choices.
 The pick of the bunch is at the southern end on the hill at Invito al Cibo, upstairs in Koh Chang Hut Hotel, worth it for the views alone.
-Also at this end of town, Ciao Italian has been a fixture for many years and continues to garner very positive reviews.
+Also at this end of town, Ciao Italian has been a fixture for many years and continues to garner very positive reviews, whilst Bella Vita in Grand View Plaza is noted for its homemade pasta.

-For Indian restaurants, Taste of India at the northern end near The Erawan and Royal India along the front of Grand View Plaza, both hit the mark.
+For Indian restaurants, Taste of India at the northern end by Bua Spa and Royal India along the front of Grand View Plaza, both hit the mark.

 Sun and Soul as recommended above in the Thai section, interestingly also has a popular sideline in Mexican food.